Passion (Hikaru Utada song): Composition

 "Passion" is composed as a multi-genre tune that emphasizes the core elements of alternative rock, ambient and ethereal music.
 MuuMuse's Bradley Stern asserted that "Passion" was Utada's "most complex" recording, noting the use of "passionate drumming" and ambient sounds.
 He described Utada's vocals as having an "ethereal"-like vibe.
 David Jeffries of AllMusic compared it to "A Whole New World" and the work of Nine Inch Nails.
 With instrumentation of drums, keyboards, electric guitars and synthesizers, the track was distinctive for its overuse of echoing throughout the composition.
-Additionally, critics noticed the overlapping technique of Utada's singing, along with the use of reversing certain sections of her voice to hide messages within the song.
+Additionally, critics noticed the overlapping technique of Utada's singing, along with the use of reversing certain sections of their voice to hide messages within the song.

-According to the sheet music on Musicnotes.com, which was published by the BMG Rights Management and Walt Disney Music Publishing, the recording is composed in the key note of F♯ major.
-It is set in time signature of common time with a tempo of 109 beats per minute, whilst its chord progression develops in the sequence of B♭m7–Dm7–B♭m7–Dm7–Dm7–Dm.
-"Passion"'s lyrics delve into themes of nostalgia, and discuses the circumstances of past, present and future, which she noted was relatable to the characters in the video game.
+The recording is composed in the key note of F♯ major, and is set in time signature of common time with a tempo of 109 beats per minute, whilst its chord progression develops in the sequence of B♭m7–Dm7–B♭m7–Dm7–Dm7–Dm.
+"Passion"'s lyrics delve into themes of nostalgia, and discuss the circumstances of past, present and future, which Utada noted was relatable to the characters in the game.
 However, Yahoo!
 Music's Miko Amaranthine said "Passion" is "another love song that resembles a missing love but leaving life without him/her."
 Furthermore, "Passion", "expresses moments of nostalgic childhood memories that either fold or, sometimes intertwine" and eventually introduces a "new world".
 A member at Channel-Ai stated that the theme encompassed the parent album Ultra Blue, but highlighted on "hope" more than "sadness".
 Vibes Mio Yamada said that the lyrics, "expressed weakness and strength simultaneously," and that the material was more mature than Utada's previous work.

 Executive producers for Kingdom Hearts and head composer Yoko Shimomura said that the track needed to be more dramatic for the remaining of the accompanying score.
-In order to adapt to the remaining material on the soundtrack, Japanese musician Kaoru Wada arranged an orchestral version of "Sanctuary" and was performed by New Japan Philharmonic Orchestra, which included the instrumentation of trumpets, several string sections and percussion.
+In order to adapt to the remaining material on the soundtrack, Japanese musician Kaoru Wada arranged an orchestral version of "Sanctuary" that was performed by the New Japan Philharmonic Orchestra, which included the instrumentation of trumpets, several string sections and percussion.